 For starters, website building tools aren’t made to provide digital solutions.
-They are customizable to an extent, but trying to make them do certain functions is like putting a square peg in a round hole.
+They are customizable templates to an extent, but trying to make them do certain functions is like putting a square peg in a round hole.
 You can get add-ons for functions like eCommerce integration, but not without sacrificing other things like site speed, security, and unique web design.
-Everything we make is built specifically for our clients from scratch.
+Everything we make is custom built - specifically for each of our clients - from scratch.

 So the main difference is that our work is custom?